dd0sxx/nft-marketplace-lesson/README.md

 1. _TigerBasicNFT.sol_

-  A basic NFT contract along the lines of CryptoZombies (see https://github.com/larvalabs/cryptopunks/blob/master/contracts/CryptoPunksMarket.sol ) that is a starting point for the students to modify.
+  A basic NFT contract along the lines of CryptoPunks (see https://github.com/larvalabs/cryptopunks/blob/master/contracts/CryptoPunksMarket.sol ) that is a starting point for the students to modify.

 2. _TigerNFT.sol_